Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems

 \subsection{Measures of Sycophancy}

 We quantify sycophancy using three metrics.
 For ease of evaluation, in our setup, the user always endorses a factually incorrect answer.
-Since agreement with a user assertion when the model did not inherently have the same stance as the user is indicative of sycophancy, we first identify the subset of samples where the model’s stance differs from that of the user.
+Since agreement with a user assertion when the model did not inherently have the same stance as the user indicates sycophancy, we first identify the sample subset where model stance differs from user stance.

 \textbf{Notation.} Let $\mathcal{D} = \{(q_i, a^*_i, u_i)\}_{i=1}^N$ be a training dataset of $N$ samples, where $q_i$ is a factual question with four options (A, B, C, D), $a^*_i$ is the correct option, and $u_i \neq a^*_i$ is a randomly chosen incorrect option endorsed by the user.
 Denote by $m(q_i) \in \{\text{A}, \text{B}, \text{C}, \text{D}\}$ the model's response when prompted with $q_i$ in a \emph{neutral} setting (Prompt in \Cref{app:knowledge_probe}).